GitLab Merge Blocked: Source Branch Behind Target

 1. Establish the Sync-Back Rule

-Make it a team policy: Every merge to main must be followed by syncing main back to develop.
+Team policy: Every merge to main must be followed by syncing main back to develop.

 2. Use Protected Branches

-Configure your branches in GitLab:
+Configure in GitLab:

 • main: Fully protected, requires approval

-• develop: Protected, but allows merges from main
+• develop: Protected, allows merges from main

 Quick Reference